Hessdalen

-Hessdalen is a village in the municipality of Holtålen in Trøndelag county, Norway.
+Hessdalen is a village in Holtålen Municipality in Trøndelag county, Norway.
 Hessdalen also refers to the 15 km long valley that surrounds the village.
-Hessdalen is located in the central part of the village, approximately 120 km south of the city of Trondheim, approximately 35 km north of the mining town of Røros, and about 12 km southwest of the village of Renbygda.
+Hessdalen is located in the central part of the valley, approximately 120 km south of the city of Trondheim, approximately 35 km north of the mining town of Røros, and about 12 km southwest of the village of Renbygda.
 About 150 people live in the village and surrounding valley.

 Hessdalen Church is located in the village of Hessdalen and the lake Øyungen lies about 7 km southwest of the village.
 The Hessdalen area is known for the occurrence of unexplained aerial luminous phenomena called the Hessdalen lights.
 The phenomenon is monitored by the Hessdalen AMS.

 Name

 The first element is the name of the local river Hesja and the last element is the definite form of dal, which means "dale" or "valley".